-The following areas are covered during the Key Stage both in Numeracy lessons and across the curriculum:
+The following areas are covered during the Key Stage both in mathematics lessons and across the curriculum:

 How is it assessed?

-Students are formally assessed twice every half term.
+Students are assessed on an on going basis.
 Different assessment styles such as peer assessment, self assessment and teacher assessments are used to track the progress of students.
 Intervention sessions are then arranged to assist students who do not make the right progress.
 There are also termly summative tests to help track the students memory and application skills.

 Where does this take me?

 The KS3 Mathematics curriculum is planned to help prepare students for GCSE Maths and GCSE Statistics.
 It also helps to develop the basic skills necessary to enable them go onto various career paths including apprenticeships or to study Maths at KS5.
-A Level Maths is currently offered at Northfleet Technology College alongside the International Baccalaureate at standard level to its sixth form students.
+Northfleet Technology College offers the International Baccalaureate at standard level to its sixth form students.

 What will I learn on this course?